 Eventually, the game slows, the movie freezes, and the music pauses.
 This is all due to your internet connection falling apart.

 For most people, slow internet is a headache, but the real nightmare is where to find and buy the best wireless router.
-Most people have no clue where to start, but you don’t have to be a techie to find a good wireless router for your home.
+Most people have no clue where to start, but you don’t have to be a techie to find a good one for your home.

-Fortunately, the top companies have released plenty of best wireless routers for multiple devices that are enough to satisfy your smartphone, video streaming, and online gaming needs.
+Fortunately, the top companies have released plenty of products for multiple devices that are enough to satisfy your smartphone, video streaming, and online gaming needs.

 Luckily for you, we’ve created a list of the five best wireless routers available on the market.
 We dug through all the marketing noise and found the fastest and most reliable home wireless router for you to buy.